vlvovch/Thermal-FIST/input/list/PDG2025/README.md

 `list-withcharm.dat` extends `list.dat` with 82 charmed hadrons from the PDG2025 Review of Particle Physics Summary Tables.
 All entries satisfy C ∈ {-1, 0, 1}, making the list compatible with charm-canonical ensemble calculations.

 The doubly charmed baryon Xi_cc++ (C=2, pdgid 4422) is intentionally excluded to maintain this compatibility.
+It is available separately in `modular/list-multicharm.dat`.

 | | Count |
 |---|-------|